decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/research.md

 ## Our Research Team

-Doctelligence's research team is composed of experts in **AI**, **blockchain**, **cryptography**, and **distributed systems**.
+DIN's research team is composed of experts in **AI**, **blockchain**, **cryptography**, and **distributed systems**.
 Our team continues to work closely with academic leaders from top universities, ensuring that our projects remain on the cutting edge of technological advancement.

 ### Research Partners:
 - Oxford University